All About Bats: Bat Conservation and Education: Resources for Kids, Families, and Educators

 Written by Laura Lowe

-Laura is a professional educator with degrees in Environmental Science, as well as Education, with decades of experience working with children and the environment.
-She spent many years studying bats in Central Texas and is passionate about their conservation.
-She is also an avid crafter, novice hobby farmer, mom to three daughters and six grandchildren under the age of seven.
-She enjoys every second she can spending time with her husband, children and grandchildren.
+Laura is a professional educator with decades of experience working with children and the environment.
+She’s also an avid crafter, lover of storytelling and books, novice hobby farmer, mom to three daughters and six grandchildren.

 Back to blog